kabirbatradev/Immersive-Classroom-XR/README.md

 - Automatic group partitioning algorithms: Students can be assigned to their own individual group, groups of 4, group by desk row, or the whole class is in one group.
 - Switch between breakout groups and large lecture: In breakout groups, every group has their own virtual interactable objects.
 In large lecture mode, one large uninteractable object is present at the front of the class.
 - Quiz Side Panel: Instructor can instantiate an interactable floating panel placed next to each group containing an quiz questions.
-- Instructor help: When students request for help, a floating panel showing the instructor’s face appears (laptop camera feed), allowing the instructor to easily converse with students across the room.
+- Instructor help: When students request for help, a floating panel showing the instructor's face appears (laptop camera feed), allowing the instructor to easily converse with students across the room.
-- Camera device: The camera headset can see all objects regardless of group number.
+- Camera mode headset: The camera headset can see all objects regardless of group number.

 ### Additional Instructor GUI Display Features:
 - Presentation Object Control: Instantiate, cycle between, and rotate 3D objects currently being displayed to the classroom.